ThePhrontistery/py-labar/README.md

 # py-labar
-py-labar is a fast and convenient ways to get the opinion of people on various topics, implemented in Python
+py-labar is a fast and convenient way to get the opinion of people on various topics, implemented in Python

 ## Requirements